DomMc97/Applied-Maths-MSc-Thesis/docs/Cluster Visualisations/D/ReadME.md

 The boundaries of Englands Ceremonial Counties a ground truth clustering comparison.

 ## Cluster_Visualisation_D.ipynb
-The notebook containg the investigation into cluster C.
+The notebook containg the investigation into cluster D.

 ## GAM_score
 The GAM score for the cluster D.